zer0cache/matic-docs/docs/develop/network-details/full-node-docker.md

 }
 ```

 This will indicate the `currentBlock` that’s been synced and also the `highestBlock` that we’re aware of.
-If the node is already synced we should get `false`.
+If the node is already synced, we should get `false`.

 Based on how we’ve set up our system, we can also use a console to query the state of the node.
 This is how we might do that.